dougolson/pythonArt/README.md

 ![straightRayBurst](straightRayBurst.png)

-This one is just a repeat of the previous with some different parameters, mostly increasing the randomness
+This one is just a repeat of the previous with some different parameters, mostly increasing the randomness:

 ![wobblyRayBurst](wobblyRayBurst.png)

-I wanted to try something a little more challenging, so I made a couple of functions to get more control over the image The RGB color generator is still limited, later I make one with better control.
+I wanted to try something a little more challenging, so I made a couple of functions to get more control over the image.
+The RGB color generator is still limited; later I make one with better control.

 	import random
 	import turtle